VirtoCommerce/vc-platform/docs/user-guide/marketing/how-to-add-an-advertising-spot-via-marketing.md

 * Go to Marketing module.
 * Select **Dynamic content** in the module blade.
 * Select **Content items** in the opening blade.
 * Select content item to apply with new content.
-It is "Google adv 200x240" inВ [Create a content item](docs/vc2userguide/marketing/how-to-add-an-advertising-spot-via-marketing/create-a-content-item)В example.
+It is "Google adv 200x240" in [Create a content item](docs/vc2userguide/marketing/how-to-add-an-advertising-spot-via-marketing/create-a-content-item) example.
 * Insert into Html google ads snippet:

 ```